Deadlift Muscles Worked: Sumo vs Trap Bar (Hex) vs Dumbbell vs Single Leg

 • Forearm flexors

-Single Leg Deadlifts Muscles Worked vs Conventional Deadlifts
+Single Leg Deadlift Muscles Worked vs Conventional Deadlifts

 The single deadlift is a unilateral movement (one sided movement) and the single leg deadlift muscles worked include the posterior chain which are pivotal to completing the movement.

-What muscles does deadlift work when done using a single leg?
-The primary mover in the single leg deadlifts are the hamstrings and glutes.
+The primary movers in single-leg deadlifts are the hamstrings and glutes.

 Single leg deadlift benefits include addressing muscle imbalances and improving stability by targeting one leg at a time.